 “Musica Simulacra: Mimetic Models in Panayiotis Kokoras’s Mutation.”
-Nuove Musiche, forthcoming in Summer 2018.
+Nuove Musiche, forthcoming in Winter 2019.

 “Playing with Shadows: The Re-injection Loop in Georg Friedrich Haas’s Live-Elektronische Musik.”
-Circuit: musiques contemporaines, forthcoming in Fall 2019.
+Circuit: musiques contemporaines, forthcoming in Spring 2019.

 Review of Sound Unseen: Acousmatic Sound in Theory and Practice, by Brian Kane.
 Music Theory Online 21, no. 1 (February 2015).

 “Tools for Creating Graphic Music Representations: A Comparative Study Based on an Aural Analysis of Philippe Leroux’s M.É.”
 Proceedings of the Electroacoustic Music Studies Network Conference, Berlin, June 2014.
 Available online at: http://www.ems-network.org/spip.php?article392.

 “Technomorphic Transcriptions in Philippe Leroux’s M (1997), m’M (2003), and AMA (2009).”
 Article in preparation.